xebit8/computer-games-aggregator/README.md

 Check if you have Node.js installed on your computer.

+Check if you have PostgreSQL installed on your computer.

 Use "npm install" to download all my dependencies from package.json.

+Create new database (using pgAdmin 4 for example).
+Change database authorization data (database name, PostgreSQL username, PostgreSQL password) in general/sequelize.js on yours.

 It is recommended to run project in this order:
 1. "node general/sync.js" to create tables for database.